Tell me more about Polystyrene

 - These blocks are sent to a plastic processing factory where the blocks are granulated and fed into a plastic extrusion machine.
 This machine heats the plastic and extrudes it into thin streams of plastic.
 These streams are cut into beads and bagged up for sale.
 These bags of plastic beads are sold to factories that use an injection moulding machine to manufacture all sorts of plastic products (eg plastic picture frames).

 - If there is any EPS cutting required onsite we prefer the installers use heat to melt the EPS so that the small beads don’t blow around and enter the environment.
-We have a range of tools available to achieve this including hot wires, hot blades and soldering irons.
+We have a range of tools available to achieve this including hot wires and hot knives.

 If you've got any more questions about the environmental friendliness of our EPS, or the recycling process we use, then please don't hesitate to contact the Formance team today.